fstab50/gcreds/README.md

 ## Purpose ##

 **gcreds** (pronounced "gee-creds" for _get-credentials_) requests temporary credentials
-from [Amazon Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) for roles that normally require
+from [Amazon Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) for roles that normally require mfa
-mfa credentials in order to authenticate.
+credentials in order to authenticate.

 A primary use case for **gcreds** is generating a temporary set of AWS access
 credentials for programmatic use by automation tools running on your local machine.

-**gcreds** then manages temporary credentials it generates to prevent corruption
+**gcreds** manages temporary credentials it generates to prevent corruption of your
+local awscli config.
+When generating new temporary credentials, **gcreds** will
-of your local awscli config.
+automatically clear expired credentials from your local awscli config to block
+the presence of duplicate sets of credentials.

 See [v1.3 Release Notes](./notes/release_v1.3.md)